cockroachdb/docs/v19.1/authentication.md

 Note that the node certificate created using `cockroach cert` or`openssl` is multi-functional, which means that the same certificate is presented irrespective of whether the node is acting as a server or a client.
 Thus all nodes must have the following:

 - `CN=node` for the special user `node` when the node acts as a client.
 - All IP addresses and DNS names for the node must be listed in `Subject Alternative Name` field for when the node acts as a server.
+CockroachDB also supports [DNS names in wildcard notations](https://en.wikipedia.org/wiki/Wildcard_certificate).

 **Node key and certificates**